-Our team has expertise from a range of disciplines to consider the wide implications of technology on addictive behaviours, including understanding risky decision-making, excessive and problematic Internet use, legal and criminal issues, public health policies, and psychological treatments and prevention methods.
+Our team has expertise from a range of disciplines to consider the wide implications of technology on addictive behaviours, including understanding risky decision-making, excessive and problematic Internet use and gaming, legal and criminal issues, public health policies, psychological treatments and prevention methods.

 We believe a collaborative approach is needed to address the role of technology in addictive behaviours.
 We aim to increase awareness of risks and encourage all stakeholders to intervene, prevent, and minimise harms.